 Notes

-Pickled onions need to be kept in the refrigerator – this is not a canning recipe and these are not shelf-stable.
-They will last up to three weeks. 📋 Tips
+Pickled onions need to be kept in the refrigerator in an airtight container or a mason jar.
+This is not a canning recipe, so these are not shelf-stable.
+They will last up to three weeks as long as they are kept in a sealed container.
+They will probably last longer, but they will start to get really mushy. ✏️ Helpful Tips

-– If you want to make pickled onions that can be canned and preserved, this website has a lot of safe canning recipes.
-I personally love the Balsamic Onion Jam and the Broiled Pickled Onions on the site.
+- If you want to make pickled onions that can be canned and preserved, this safe canning website has a lot of safe canning recipes.
+I personally love their Balsamic Vinegar Onion Jam and their Broiled Pickled Onions.

 Nutrition